Pomax/are-we-flying/docs/index.md

 }
 ```

-Let's go over this code, too.
+So that's a little more code than `flyLevel`, but not much more, still being less than 30 lines of code if we remove comments.
+So, let's go over this code, too.

-- Again because we added a trim vector to our autopilot, we can use its `y` component for our up/down trimming.
+- Again, because we added a trim vector to our autopilot, we can use its `pitch` component for our up/down trimming.
-- And again, because some planes have explicit aileron trim controls, we want to make sure we don't "overwrite" any existing trim setting when we engage the autopilot, so we make sure to copy over the trim value into `trim.y` when the user turns altitude hold on.
+- And again, because some planes have explicit aileron trim controls, we want to make sure we don't "overwrite" any existing trim setting when we engage the autopilot, so we make sure to copy over the trim value into `trim.pitch` when the user turns altitude hold on.
 - Again, we implement our altitude hold as solving two problems at the same time :
   1. We want to get to a situation where our **vertical speed** (how much we're flying up or down) is zero, and
   2. we want to get to a situation where our **vertical acceleration** is also zero.